kozmoai/glent-backstage-plugins/plugins/backend/rag-ai-backend/README.md

 See more information from the [module package](/plugins/backend/rag-ai-backend-retrieval-augmenter/README.md).

-The Glint RAG AI backend expects a retrieval pipeline that is used to retrieve augmentation context when querying information from the LLM.
+The Roadie RAG AI backend expects a retrieval pipeline that is used to retrieve augmentation context when querying information from the LLM.
 This retrieval pipeline retrieves, processes and sorts information based on queries and other information, providing data that can be used to augment the query sent to the LLM.

 This repository provides default retrieval pipeline implementations that can be configured to retrieve as much (or as little ) data as is needed.
 The pipeline can also be run in a pass-through mode where additional context is not added to the queries and users can interact with the configured LLMs directly.

 A bare-bones implementation of the pipeline can be initialized by calling the `DefaultRetrievalPipeline` constructor with an empty configuration object (`{}`).

 To start appending important functionality to the RAG pipeline, it is recommended to start implementing and using routers to define correct augmentation information retrievers and to use post processor with enough logic to rerank, sort, and manipulate the retrieved information.
-The initial starting point, to use a vector store with optional search functionality, is provided by Glint within this repository.
+The initial starting point, to use a vector store with optional search functionality, is provided by Roadie within this repository.
 You can get a naive RAG pipeline running this way and start tweaking and configuring the optimal embeddings configuration to provide relevant context for your queries.

 ```typescript
 const retrievalPipeline = createDefaultRetrievalPipeline({